worldline-spain/T21TableViewDataSource/README.md

 ```

 The DataSource checks if an item already exists by its `uid` in this case `"itemC"` and updates its values.
-Remember that the client can create custom classes to apply a sorting by `Date` or by `String` ...
+Remember that the client can create custom classes to apply a different sorting like for example by `Date` or by `String` or by whatever he wants.

 ### Adding items to the DataSource class